-- The basics are important! - A basic knowledge of several topics is better than an extreme level of knowledge in just one - Know how to use both arrays and linked lists - Try some revision questions from the Tutorials or Labs - The revision exercises on the course webpage are also very useful (this section will be added to the website this week)
+- The basics are important! - A basic knowledge of several topics is better than an extreme level of knowledge in just one - Know how to use both arrays and linked lists - Go back and do the Weekly Revision Tests if you haven't already - Try some revision questions from the Tutorials or Labs - The revision exercises on the course webpage are also very useful (this section will be added to the website this week) - Revising in groups (WIT and CSESoc have organised a study session!)